Wardormeur/seneca-kue/README.md

 var s = require('seneca')()
 var assert = require('assert')

-s.use('queue', {
+s.use('kue-queue', {
-  role: 'queue'
+  role: 'myQQ'
 })
 ```

-- role, default: 'queue'.
+- role, default: 'kue-queue'.
 This is the role to be used for start, stop and enqueue commands, you can change it in case of a conflict with other action patterns or if you want to register two different queues.

-It is possible to pass additional options when creating a job or when running the worker, refer to the examples for more :)
+It is possible to pass additional options when creating a job or when running the worker, like delaying or repository
+Refer to the examples for more, or to [kue's documentation][https://github.com/Automattic/kue] as the library's goal is to be a wrapper for seneca

 ## License